 The higher the excess you're prepared to pay, the lower the premium.
 If you're not worried about the cost of minor repairs, higher excess is a great route to cheap car insurance.
 Just remember, a high excess means a lower upfront premium - but you'll be paying more of the cost of repairs if you ever do have an accident.

 Unless your car is shared by the whole town, restricting the number of drivers who use your vehicle is an easy way to save on your policy.
 Fewer drivers is better, and older drivers (particularly over 25 years) makes for significant savings.

 Some policies will still cover car accidents caused by non-nominated drivers, but levy a higher excess in these cases.

 The more you have, the smaller your premium.
 Immobilisers and car alarms contribute, and a car tracking device is ideal if you're at the luxury end of the caryard.

 Also, whenever possible, park your car in a secure garage, instead of out on the street.

 If you write off the car, your insurer will either pay the current market value of your vehicle or a preset 'agreed' value.
 The latter might allow you to buy a new model but it will also increase your premium.

 Young drivers in particular can have their premiums (and excess) reduced by completing a defensive driving course.
 (Lesson 1: the best defence is not a good offence.)

-If your car payments or lease is arranged through your job, employer or own business you can include car insurance in the package to pay it off pre-tax.
+If your car payments or lease are arranged through your job, employer or own business, you can include car insurance in the package to pay it off pre-tax.